-Nothing beats freshly popped popcorn, and making it yourself is much cheaper than buying the pre-bagged stuff!
-Here’s my step-by-step guide for how to make popcorn on the stovetop flawlessly.
+Nothing beats freshly popped popcorn, and making this healthy snack yourself is much cheaper than buying the pre-bagged stuff!
+Here’s my step-by-step guide for how to make perfect popcorn on the stovetop using a large pot.

 Stovetop Popcorn - Served in a Bowl on Wooden Board